saucelabs-training/demo-ruby/on-boarding-modules/README.md

-# Sauce Labs On-Boarding JavaScript Examples
+# Sauce Labs On-Boarding Ruby Examples

 The following scripts provide quick examples to test your connection to Sauce Labs.
 Each script, titled `module<#>-<framework_name>`, represents a module from the "Getting Started" tab in the Sauce labs UI.